 Bell Museum Dioramas

-It does not look like Free Sundays are carrying over to the new space.
+The former Free Sundays program did not carry over to the new space.
+Memberships are the best option for discounted visits.
 Household memberships start at $95/year.
 Qualifying families can get a needs-based Curiosity Membership for $15/year.
 Qualification includes enrollment in several assistance programs - including MinnesotaCare and WIC.